Reokodoku/sap/README.md

 * short arguments
 * long arguments
 * pass values after an equal (`--foo=bar`) or a space (`--foo bar`)
-* options can be specified multiple times
+* flags can be specified multiple times
-* options that call a function
+* flags that call a function
 * supported types:
     * booleans
     * strings